tsevdos/Gulp-boilerplate-for-web-designers/README.md

 5. `gulp lintscripts` : This task lints all javascripts files except from those located under the `vendor` directory.
 6. `gulp scripts` : This task will concatanate all scripts into one using the order you'll specify.
 The `public` version of this file will also ne minified.
 7. `gulp images` : This task will optimize all images (with `.jpg`, `png` and `gif` extension) under the `img` folder.
-8. `gulp jade` : This task will compile you jade templates.
+8. `gulp jade` : This task will compile your jade templates.
 9. `gulp markup` : This task will pretify your html files.
 10. `gulp clean` : This support task cleans (deletes all the contents of) the `public` directory in order to prepare it for the `build` (default task).